Better Automatic Program Repair by Using Bug Reports and Tests Together: Combining FL for Program Repair

-\irflname builds on BLUiR~\cite{Saha13}, an existing file-level IRFL technique.
-BLUiR uses structured information retrieval to compute the similarity between bug reports and source code files.
-We select BLUiR because it is efficient, does not require a training dataset, and performs comparably to the other state-of-the-art file-level IRFL techniques~\cite{Lee18}.
+We design \irflname, an IRFL technique that uses bug reports to localize defects at the statement level.
+We create our own technique because existing techniques~\cite{Zhou12, Saha13, Wong14, Youm15, Wen16, Koyuncu19arxiv} localize defects at the file or method level, while APR tools require statement-level localization.
+We do not use iFixR's~\cite{Koyuncu19} IRFL (the only existing statement-level IRFL) because its pre-trained model uses projects~\cite{Lee18} that overlap with the Defects4J and retraining on independent projects poses complex technical challenges and requires \emph{another} large annotated dataset of real-world defects.
+Further, iFixR ignores \texttt{for} and \texttt{while} loops, which \irflname handles. \irflname builds on BLUiR~\cite{Saha13}, an unsupervised file-level IRFL technique that uses structured information retrieval to compute the similarity between bug reports and source code files.
+We select BLUiR because it is efficient, does not require training data, and performs comparably to other state-of-the-art file-level IRFL techniques~\cite{Lee18}.
+Algorithm~\ref{alg:blues} describes our \irflname approach.